-While traditional Irish coffee only contains sweetened brewed coffee, Irish whiskey, and cream, most pubs and restaurants will give you a creamier and sweeter version, which is what you can expect from this recipe.
+Traditional Irish coffee only contains sweetened coffee, Irish whiskey, and cream.
+Many pubs and restaurants feature a creamier and sweeter version, though.

 Why Is It Called Irish Coffee?

+His name was Joe Sheridan, and he just wanted to give it a little extra oomph.
 When asked if it was Brazilian coffee, he replied that it was “Irish coffee.”

 How Do You Make Irish Coffee?

 There’s a very specific way to do it properly, but don’t worry, it’s super easy.

 1. Preheat a coffee mug.
 Select one large enough to hold eight ounces of coffee plus the other ingredients.